bwaldvogel/log4j-systemd-journal-appender/README.md

 ## Configuration ##

-+The appender can be configured with the following properties
+The appender can be configured with the following properties

        Property name   | Default      | Type    | Description
        --------------- | ------------ | ------- | -----------